Welcome to the Canberra Region Branch of the Australian Society for the Study of Labour History.

 This website was designed by Webtrax with the assistance of the Bede Nairn Fund.
 It aims to present a selection of articles and publications that can easily be accessed by students, teachers and others wanting to know more about labour history and politics.

 The ASSLH encourages open debate on questions relating to labour history and politics.
 The articles published on this website do not necessarily reflect the views of the ASSLH and its officers.
+New contributions welcome.
 Links to other websites do not necessarily imply an endorsement of the content of those websites.

 Here are some of our recent articles.
 To search the complete list, click on the Articles and Publications menu.

 - Labor, the External Affairs Power and Aboriginal Rights December 9, 2022 - David Lee Originally published in Radical Currents, Labour Histories, No. 1 Autumn 2022.
 Australian Society for the Study of Labour History In 1900 the Australian Constitution gave the Commonwealth Parliament not a ‘treaty power’ but a vague power over ‘external affairs’.
 Its precise meaning remained elusive for most of the twentieth century.
 But from the […]

 - When the Australian ruling class embraced fascism November 21, 2022 - Originally published in Marxist Left Review 13, Summer 2017 When the Australian ruling class embraced fascism Louise O’Shea It is commonplace today to treat the far right and far left as mirror images of each other: both extreme, ideologically rigid, intolerant and similarly isolated from the sensible mainstream.
 But history demonstrates that there is little […]